het-tanis/prolug-labs/Linux-Labs/02-checking-kernel-and-packages/step1/text.md

+You are a new system administrator at a company.
+You've been tasked with finding out information about a set of servers that has very little to no documentation on it.

-Check kernel and package info on the system
+Check kernel and package info on the system.

-Echo the number of kernel versions that are stored on this system into /root/kernel
+Echo the number of kernel versions that are stored on this system into /root/kernel.

+Find specific versions of the software that the security team has been asking about, specifically ssh server and client.

 <br>